How to report air and smoke pollution, how we deal with your complaints, smoke control areas and advice on burning solid fuel.

 Clean Air Act 1993 - Legislation.gov.uk (external website)

-If you are being affected by smoke from the regular burning of waste, or from chimneys and fires, you may be able to resolve your complaint by first talking to your neighbour to make them aware of the problem.
+If you are being affected by smoke from the regular burning of garden waste, or from chimneys and other fires, you may be able to resolve your complaint by first talking to your neighbour to make them aware of the problem.

 An informal approach is usually preferable, as involving the council can sometimes damage relations with your neighbours.